8 Health Insurance Terms to Know Before Enrolling

 A deductible is the amount of money you have to pay out-of-pocket for health care before your insurance will help cover the cost.
 For example, if your deductible is $1,000, you’ll have to pay $1,000 for your health care before your insurance company will begin paying its share.
 Deductibles count nearly all of your in-network health care costs throughout the year (in other words, copays don’t count) and reset annually.

-High-deductible plans typically have lower premiums because you’re taking on less risk upfront.
+High-deductible health plans typically have lower premiums because you’re taking on less risk upfront.
 You’ll be expected to pay full price for doctor visits and prescriptions until you’ve hit your deductible amount (usually around $6,000 for a high-deductible plan), after which your insurance will start to pay for some or all of your medical care.

 3. Copay